FortiGuard Labs Breaking Update

 Reports of the attack first surfaced when Huntress Labs, a managed detection and response (MDR) provider, first discovered the attack and posted their findings on Reddit.
 Timing the attack for the Independence Day holiday in the United States, this supply chain ransomware attack has impacted hundreds of organizations worldwide, both large and small, across all industries and managed service providers.

-Update as of July 7th: This sophisticated supply-chain ransomware attack initially leveraged a vulnerability in the Kaseya VSA software to gain access to victim organizations, and then used REvil’s RaaS to infect those organizations with ransomware.
-For that reason, FortiGuard Labs is providing a separate Outbreak Alert analysis for both the initial exploitation of the Kaseya vulnerability and for the subsequent REvil ransomware attack.
+This sophisticated supply-chain ransomware attack initially leveraged a vulnerability in the Kaseya VSA software to gain access to victim organizations, and then used REvil’s RaaS to infect those organizations with ransomware.
+For that reason, FortiGuard Labs provided a separate Outbreak Alert analysis for both the initial exploitation of the Kaseya vulnerability and for the subsequent REvil ransomware attack.
 Each Outbreak Alert includes information about the attack itself, Fortinet product versions that provide protection, which products could break the attack sequence, threat hunting techniques, and other information.
-Go here for the Kaseya Outbreak Alert and here for the REvil Outbreak Alert.

 Threat indications that you should be aware of include: